Affine cones over smooth cubic surfaces: Introduction

 It is natural to ask whether the affine variety $\hat{S}_d$ admits a non-trivial $\mathbb{G}_a$-action.
 The problem at the beginning is just a special case of this.

-T.~Kishimoto, Yu.~Prokhorov and M.~Zaidenberg have been studying this generalised problem and proved the following: \begin{theorem} If $4\leqslant d\leqslant 9$, then the generalized cone $\hat{S}_d$ admits an effective $\mathbb{G}_a$-action. \end{theorem} \begin{proof} See \cite[Theorem~3.19]{KPZ11a}. \end{proof} \begin{theorem} If $d\leqslant 2$, then the generalized cone $\hat{S}_d$ does not admit a non-trivial $\mathbb{G}_a$-action. \end{theorem} \begin{proof} See \cite[Theorem~1.1]{KPZ12b}. \end{proof} Their proofs make good use of a geometric property called cylindricity, which is worthwhile to be studied for its own sake. \begin{definition}[\cite{KPZ11a}] Let $M$ be a $\mathbb{Q}$-divisor on $X$.
+T.~Kishimoto, Yu.~Prokhorov and M.~Zaidenberg have been studying this generalized problem and proved the following: \begin{theorem} If $4\leqslant d\leqslant 9$, then the generalized cone $\hat{S}_d$ admits an effective $\mathbb{G}_a$-action. \end{theorem} \begin{proof} See \cite[Theorem~3.19]{KPZ11a}. \end{proof} \begin{theorem} If $d\leqslant 2$, then the generalized cone $\hat{S}_d$ does not admit a non-trivial $\mathbb{G}_a$-action. \end{theorem} \begin{proof} See \cite[Theorem~1.1]{KPZ12b}. \end{proof} Their proofs make good use of a geometric property called cylindricity, which is worthwhile to be studied for its own sake. \begin{definition}[\cite{KPZ11a}] Let $M$ be a $\mathbb{Q}$-divisor on a smooth projective variety $X$.
 An $M$-polar cylinder in $X$ is an open subset

 defined by an effective $\mathbb{Q}$-divisor $D$ on $X$ with $D\sim_{\mathbb{Q}} M$ such that $U$ is isomorphic to $Z\times\mathbb{A}^1$ for some affine variety $Z$. \end{definition} They show that the existence of an $H$-polar cylinder on $X$ is equivalent to the existence of a non-trivial $\mathbb{G}_a$-action on the generalized cone over $(X, H)$.